memphis-iis/mofacts/README.md

 ## Notes on Upgrading from Meteor 1.8.3 releases to Meteor 1.12 releases

-There are three options to upgrade meteor to fix the issue of expired certificates, depending individual cases.
+There are two options to upgrade meteor to fix the issue of expired certificates, depending individual cases.

 A. Destroy vagrant environment and re-provision and use the latest branch that is compatible with 1.12